andrew-monroe/PHP-Picture-Resizer/README.md

 # Lightweight Web-Based Picture Resizer Service

 ## What does it do?
 This PHP Picture Reszier is a web-based picture resizer service that uses AWS to perform all of the heavy lifting.
-This service is unique because it allows the user to upload their files directly to a private AWS S3 bucket with all of the proper authentication, and then download those files from a separate private bucket after the resizing is complete, and it does all of this without the user uploading any files to your own server.
+This service is unique because it allows the user to upload their files directly to a private AWS S3 bucket with all of the proper authentication, and then download those files from a separate private bucket after the resizing is complete, and it does all of this without the user uploading any files to your own local server.
 This makes the service quite easy to scale, as your server is only really responsible for generating the authentication for each file.

 Note on AWS setup: This software assumes that you have set up four basic components on AWS (I will explain how to do this later):
 1. An input S3 bucket